VIENNA FILM PRIZE

-STANDARD READERS‘ JURY
+DER STANDARD READERS‘ JURY PRIZE

-The Standard Readers' Jury Prize goes to a film that does not yet have an Austrian distributor and is especially recommended for screening in Austrian cinemas.
-Should the award-winning film find a distributor, Der Standard supports its film run with free advertising space in its newspaper.
+The Standard Readers' Jury Prize goes to a film that does not yet have a distributor in Austria and is particularly recommended for a theatrical release in Austria.
+If the film finds a distributor, the theatrical release is associated with free advertising space in the daily newspaper "Der Standard".

-The STANDARD READERS‘ JURY PRIZE went to:
+DER STANDARD READERS‘ JURY PRIZE GOES TO: